DhirajRouniyar/DhirajRouniyar/README.md

 -⚡ 🏬Ex - DENSO, India, ## Computer Vision Engineer (Full-Time).

--⚡ I hold experience in geometric and AI based perception and navigation of AMRs, self-driving cars.
+-⚡ I hold experience in geometric and AI based perception and navigation of Manipulators, AMRs, self-driving cars.

 -🌱 I recently graduated with MS in Robotics Engineering from WPI, Massachusetts, USA.